 Our lawyers are members of the Law Societies of NSW, Victoria, and Western Australia.
 Our firm is also a member of other associations including the Business Council of Australia, Business Council for Sustainable Development Australia and Australian Legal Sector Alliance.
 G&T Tax Services Pty Limited is a registered tax agent under the Tax Agents Services Act 2009 (Cth).

 We are committed to outstanding citizenship.
-Our pro bono legal services have a proud track record, and we champion important causes, such as marriage equality, reconciliation with Aboriginal and Torres Strait Islander peoples and the referendum to include an Aboriginal and Torres Strait Islander Voice to Parliament in the Australian Constitution.
+Our pro bono legal services have a proud track record, and we champion important causes, such as marriage equality, and reconciliation with Aboriginal and Torres Strait Islander peoples.
 We value diversity, equity and inclusion, and have one of the highest proportions of women partners among major Australian law firms.

-Gilbert + Tobin is also committed to helping our clients respond to their ESG risks.
-In 2022, we launched a dedicated Climate, Sustainability & ESG practice to work with clients across all sectors to understand their ESG issues, support their ESG strategies, and manage regulatory compliance risks.
+Gilbert + Tobin continues to be committed to helping our clients respond to their Environmental, Social and Governance (ESG) risks.
+Gilbert + Tobin’s Climate, Sustainability & ESG practice continues to work with clients across all sectors to understand their ESG issues, support their ESG strategies, and manage regulatory compliance risks.
 As Australia’s leading transactional firm, we have also seen the increasing importance that ESG plays in guiding investment decisions.
 Our team brings the same rigour we apply to all other investment due diligence to ESG due diligence.
-Our ESG Due Diligence Framework highlights for buyers the key ESG risks and opportunities.
-This enables key ESG risks and opportunities to be identified and taken into consideration in transaction decision-making, structuring, risk allocation and pricing, ESG score, ESG frameworks, and enabling our clients to develop clear pathways for mitigation of identified risks.
+We work with our clients to frame appropriate scopes of work for transactions due diligence which addresses not only regulatory compliance, but also considers business approaches to ESG governance, policies and procedures and climate and ESG strategy.
+This enables key ESG risks and opportunities to be identified and taken into consideration in transaction decision-making, structuring, risk allocation and pricing, and enabling our clients to develop clear pathways for mitigation of identified risks.

 Our due diligence services also extend to human rights and sustainability due diligence for businesses and their supply chains, including applying and putting the UN Guiding Principles into practice.

 G+T mainly procures goods and services from suppliers based in Australia.
-Our major procurement categories are set out in Figure 1.
+Our major procurement categories are set out in Table 3.
 We note there have been no major changes to our supply chain since last year.

 Excluding legal services disbursements, this year Gilbert + Tobin used over 800 suppliers and approximately 87% of spend was with a core group of 100 suppliers.